visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/plots/scatterplot.md

 ## Selections

-Selections can also affect the color, opacity, and ordering of points; see [Scatterplot Selection](../selections/graphical.md#scatterplot).
+Graphical selections can also affect the color, opacity, and ordering of points; see [Scatterplot Selection](../selections/graphical.md#scatterplot).
+Explicit selections do not affect element view plots.